.NET 1.1C# Bitwise Shift Operators

 Introduction

-In the previous part of the C# Fundamentals tutorial I introduced the logical C# bitwise operators.
-The article described how the bitwise operators could be used to identify and modify the values of individual bits within an integer representation of a binary number.
+In the previous part of the tutorial I introduced the logical bitwise operators, describing how these operators could be used to extract and modify individual bits within an integer.
 The bitwise operator set is complete once the shift operators are understood.

 Shift Left Operator

-The shift operators are simple in nature.
-They allow the programmer to adjust the binary number by shifting all of the individual bits of an integer value to the left or the right.
-The following diagram shows the affect of shifting a value to the left by a single digit.
+The shift operators allow programmers to adjust an integer by shifting all of its bits to the left or the right.
+The following diagram shows the affect of shifting a value to the left by one digit.

 00001111 = 15